zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Deleting and archiving document.md

 ## Best practices

 - Use deletion only for documents that should not have been uploaded to or created in Zudello
-- Archive documents that were uploaded to Zudello, but processed manually to your external system
+- Archive documents that were uploaded to Zudello, but processed manually to your ERP
 - Review documents carefully before deleting or archiving
 - Minimise use of bulk actions for deleting and archiving to avoid mistakes